cleavr/cleaverdocs/content/guides/directus.md

 video: ''
 ---

-[Directus](https://directus.io/) is and open source app that wraps your new or existing SQL database with a realtime GraphQL + REST API for developers, and an intuitive admin app for non-technical users.
+[Directus](https://directus.io/) is and open source app that wraps your new or existing SQL database with a realtime GraphQL+REST API for developers, and an intuitive admin app for non-technical users.
 It supports PostgreSQL, MySQL, SQLite, Microsoft SQL Server, OracleDB, MariaDB, AWS Aurora and more.

 Directus mirrors your custom database, with your schema and content stored pure and unaltered.
-When it comes time to ingest, fetch, or update your data, you can use our REST+GraphQL API, JavaScript SDK, or even pure SQL.
+When it comes time to ingest, fetch, or update your data, you can use its REST+GraphQL API, JavaScript SDK, or even pure SQL.
 Directus gives you plenty of access options to choose from.

 ## Prepare the Directus package